 Our options screener suggests buying a $45 put while selling a $50 put.
 This credit spread option strategy banks on RMBS staying above $49.35 by the time your puts expire to turn a profit.

 If you observe RMBS’s price history, you’ll find it has hit this price level thrice in the past year, each time rebounding to higher levels.
-This pattern makes this trade idea particularly appealing.
+This pattern makes this credit spread option strategy particularly appealing.

-This bull put spread is an example of credit spread trading, where you sell a higher strike put and buy a lower strike put.
+This bull put spread is an example of credit spread trading, and it highlights why credit spread options for beginners are such an effective way to start exploring income-generating strategies.
 The goal is to capture the premium difference between the two, provided the stock price remains above the higher strike price at expiration.

 This credit spread option strategy is ideal if you have a moderately bullish outlook on the stock.
 It allows you to profit from a flat or slightly rising market, making it a potent weapon for any trader’s arsenal.